Back to notes

 Where

 Anywhere the role fits.
-Some places land more naturally — bilingual or trilingual cities like Montréal, Madrid, Mexico City, Barcelona, Toronto — but that's a tilt, not a filter.
-If your team is in Halifax or Helsinki and the work is right, I'll move.
+Some places land more naturally — bilingual or trilingual cities like Montréal, Madrid, Mexico City, Barcelona, Toronto, etc. If your team is in Halifax or Helsinki and the work is right, I'll move.

 If that sounds like your team, say hi.
 I read every email.